Semantic-UI-Vue/Semantic-UI-Vue/README.md

 #### Semantic UI package

 Install the full Semantic UI package.
-Semantic UI includes Gulp build tools so your project can preserve its own theme changes, allowing you to customise the style variables.
+Semantic UI includes Gulp build tools so your project can preserve its own theme changes, allowing you to customize the style variables.

 Detailed documentation on theming in Semantic UI is provided here.